November 7, 2025

 • A copy of your birth certificate.

-If your birth certificate is lost or delayed, you can prepare an official Affidavit of Birth Form as legal proof of your birth details.
+If your birth certificate is lost or delayed, you can prepare an official certified birth affidavit as legal proof of your birth details.

 3. Social Security Card (or equivalent)